 How to go to Gokceada?

-If you buy tickets online from Gestas, you can take the ferry without waiting in line and it is a great convenience during peak period.
-But they do not open online ticket purchase before the season starts.
+If you buy tickets online from Gestas, you can take the ferry without waiting in line and it is a great convenience during peak periods.
+But they do not open online ticket purchases before the season starts.
 You can save time by buying tickets online when the season opens.
-Click hereto buy tickets to Gokceada online.
+One more thing you should know about online tickets- prices are dynamic which means they would be much more expensive if there are more buyers and if the time is close.
+You may end up paying double price compared to buying your ticket from the port.
+Click here to buy tickets to Gokceada online.

 Places to visit in Gokceada

 I do not know where to start making a list of places to visit in Gokceada.
-There are really many places to see on the island.
-I recommend that you start your trip from the villages.
+There are literally dozens of places to see on the island.
+I recommend you start your trip from the villages.
 Especially Greek villages are very prominent with both their architecture and their kindly people.

 Derekoy is another place that I recommend adding to your list of places to visit in Gokceada.
-This is an old Greek village located in the far west of the island, 14 km from the center.
-Derekoy, which was once home to about 2,000 households, had a distinction of being the largest village in Turkey in the 1970s-80s.
+This is an old Greek village located far west of the island, 14 km from the center.
+Derekoy, which was once home to about 2,000 households, had the distinction of being the largest village in Turkey in the 1970s-80s.
 But today, Derekoy is literally a ghost village.